Come Back To Me

 "It was my pleasure, Mrs. Hawke," Dr. Jackson told me.
 "I'm just glad everything's okay.
 You'll bring Stringfellow back if there are any problems?"

-"You can count on it," I said as I saw the nurse pushing Hawke out of the elevator.
-I saw him smile at me and walked over to grab his hand, keeping pace with the chair until String was finally able to get out.
+"You can count on it."
+I saw the nurse pushing Hawke out of the elevator, and was relieved when he smiled at me.
+I quickly walked over to grab his hand, keeping pace with the chair until String was finally able to get out.
 I could only imagine the argument between my husband and the nurse when the chair was brought into his room, but the nurse didn't show any frustration with String.
 That's her job, I said to myself as we pulled away from the hospital in one of Dom's jeeps.

 When we got back to the hangar, Dom said, "Okay, you two.
 Get outta here.
 And I don't want to see you back here for at least a week.
 Capice?"